-So, before you play in the ocean, take time to learn about the area.
-Read signs, and make yourself aware of any regulations — for example, know that feeding fish is illegal in some places and it’s a good idea not to do it anywhere in the world (people food is bad for fish and also disrupts regular cycles on the reef).
+Before you play in the ocean, take time to learn about the area.
+Make yourself aware of any regulations — for example, know that feeding fish is illegal in some places.
+(People food is especially bad for fish and disrupts regular cycles on the reef.)
 Ask your concierge or water-sports activity companies what is and isn’t responsible behavior.
-And take a careful look at your sunscreen, or even trade it in for a hat and a sunshirt or rashguard—a shirt you will see on surfers that can be wet or dry, is light, and usually has long sleeves.
-Here’s why:

-- Avoid “nano” zinc or titanium oxide; nanoparticles are also toxic to sea life.
-In addition to avoiding oxybenzone, watch out for octinoxate, homosalate, octocrylene, and avobenzone — there is concern that these are also bad for people and ocean animals.
+- In addition to avoiding oxybenzone and octinoxate, watch out for homosalate, octocrylene, and avobenzone — there is concern that these are also bad for people and ocean animals.

 - Aerosol spray sunscreens are harmful if breathed in, end up on everything and everyone else, and one way or another enter the ocean.

-- Even if you don’t get in the ocean with your sunscreen on, it gets there via the shower, as all drains drain to the sea.
+- Even if you don’t get in the ocean with your sunscreen on, it gets there via the shower, as all drains flow into the sea.